Induction motor

-An induction motor or asynchronous motor is an AC electric motor in which the electric current in the rotor needed to produce torque is obtained by electromagnetic induction from the magnetic field of the stator winding.
-An induction motor can therefore be made without electrical connections to the rotor.
+An induction motor or asynchronous motor is an AC electric motor in which the electric current in the rotor that produces torque is obtained by electromagnetic induction from the magnetic field of the stator winding.
+An induction motor therefore needs no electrical connections to the rotor.
 An induction motor's rotor can be either wound type or squirrel-cage type.

 Three-phase squirrel-cage induction motors are widely used as industrial drives because they are self-starting, reliable, and economical.
 Single-phase induction motors are used extensively for smaller loads, such as garbage disposals and stationary power tools.
-Although traditionally only used for one-speed service, single- and three-phase induction motors are increasingly being installed in variable-speed applications using variable-frequency drives (VFD).
-VFDs offer especially important energy savings opportunities for existing and prospective induction motors in applications like fans, pumps and compressors that have a variable load.
+Although traditionally used for constant-speed service, single- and three-phase induction motors are increasingly being installed in variable-speed applications using variable-frequency drives (VFD).
+VFD offers energy savings opportunities for induction motors in applications like fans, pumps, and compressors that have a variable load.

 History

 In 1824, the French physicist François Arago formulated the existence of rotating magnetic fields, termed Arago's rotations.
 By manually turning switches on and off, Walter Baily demonstrated this in 1879, effectively the first primitive induction motor.

 The first commutator-free single-phase AC induction motor was invented by Hungarian engineer Ottó Bláthy; he used the single-phase motor to propel his invention, the electricity meter.